rawaaqaffaf/BudgetingApp/README.md

 Now we will build test cases to check all the scenarios introduced above.

 ### Test case 1:
-1. Launching the Budgeting login page URL.
+1. Launching the Budgeting page URL.
 2. Pick the Budget tab.
 3. From the Category dropdown, select a category.
 4. Fill a description in the Description text box.